MilaarAdedayo/Personal_Finance_Analysis_by_Codebasics/README.md

 - How to create and sort the type according to Order No.
 - How to analyse and visualise financial data.

-## Some associated Finance Terms Meaning
+## Some Associated Finance Terms Meaning
 - Salary: This refers to the money that someone earns for their work.
 It’s an employer payment to an employee in exchange for their services or labour.
 - Mutual Funds: An investment fund that pools money from many investors to purchase a diversified portfolio of investments such as bonds, stocks and other securities.
 - Emergency Funds: A financial safety net for future mishaps, to protect one from unexpected expenses.